-With a new parliament beginning its work and development of policy on Brexit, this conference will discuss the future for UK ports - focusing on international trade, technology and infrastructure, and the impact of moves towards the introduction of free ports.
+This conference will discuss the future for UK ports - focusing on international trade, technology and infrastructure.

-Further speakers include: Lucy Armstrong, Port of Tyne and The Alchemists; Justin Atkin, Port of Antwerp; Elizabeth Dunn, Burges Salmon; Tim Morris, UK Major Ports Group; Peter Neville-Jones, AECOM; Sue Terpilowski, The Chartered Institute of Logistics and Transport UK and Robert Wall, Hermes Infrastructure.
+Further speakers include: Lucy Armstrong, Port of Tyne and The Alchemists; Justin Atkin, Port of Antwerp; Elizabeth Dunn, Burges Salmon; Lucy Hudson, Transport for the North; Tim Morris, UK Major Ports Group; Peter Neville-Jones, AECOM; Sue Terpilowski, The Chartered Institute of Logistics and Transport UK and Robert Wall, Hermes Infrastructure.

 - The outlook of the ports sector;

-- Next steps for infrastructure and developing smart ports: interoperability, future proofing and decarbonisation;
+- Next steps for infrastructure and developing smart ports: interoperability, future proofing, decarbonisation and supporting modal shift;

-- Moving towards free ports - international trade post-Brexit, customs and competitiveness:
+- Moving towards free ports - future international trade, customs and competitiveness:

-- Fostering international partnerships and building relations post-Brexit;
+- Fostering future international partnerships and building relations;

 - Assessing the impact of free ports;